 You can’t really buy real followers anywhere.
 It’s that simple.
 If a website tells you that they sell such, do not believe them.

-If you’ve had some experience with this dirty trick to boost your social media followers, chances are you realized only after paying upfront that you were sold thousands and thousands of bots that were programmed to unfollow you after a certain number of days.
+If you’ve had some experience with this dirty trick to boost your social media followers, chances are you realized only after paying upfront.
+You were sold thousands and thousands of bots that were programmed to unfollow you after a certain number of days.

 2. Their posts come off too salesly